gregorwolf/SAP-NPM-API-collection/apis/approuter/README.md

 In a multi-tenancy landscape, the application router will calculate the tenant id based on the value of a certain request header as follows:
  - x-custom-host header or host if EXTERNAL_REVERSE_PROXY is true
  - x-forwarded-host header or host if EXTERNAL_REVERSE_PROXY is false or not specified

+### Authorization Header
+* x-approuter-authorization: Contains the JWT token to support [Service to Application Router](#service-to-application-router-beta-version) Scenario.

 ## CSRF Protection